justindujardin/mathy/libraries/website/docs/api/agent/util.md

   episode_reward: Reward accumulated over the current episode
   worker_idx: Which thread (worker)
   global_ep_reward: The moving average of the global reward
-  result_queue: Queue storing the moving average of the scores
   total_loss: The total loss accumualted over the current episode
   num_steps: The number of steps the episode took to complete